 - Read more: 8 Best Practices for Penetration Testing Mobile Apps

 Today, however, our industrial clients are just as likely to imagine their website visitors comparing their products with competitors over 3G or 4G in the foundations of a construction site.
-How does this affect content?
+How does this affect the content?
 Don’t assume someone has time to read a lengthy product page – offer quick descriptions, bullet lists of features, perhaps 1 to 2 minutes video summaries and – importantly – provide an easy route to more in-depth content if the visitor requires.

 5. Data and analytics

 As the speed of consumption has increased, the tools for monitoring that consumption have also multiplied.
-From search engine rankings to on page behaviour and heatmap tracking, you can achieve monitoring of your website visitors without needing a degree in computer science these days.
+From search engine rankings to on page behaviour and heatmap tracking, you can achieve the monitoring of your website visitors without needing a degree in computer science these days.